OUR GOAL FOR COMMUNITY

-Healthy Relationships-Family and Friends: Offers information on getting along with others at home, school and in the community, recognising abusive relationships and developing compassion for others.
+Healthy Relationships-Family and Friends: Offers information on getting along with others at home, school and in the community, recognizing abusive relationships and developing compassion for others.

-Being Me: Discusses self confidence and self esteem and helps students recognise what those things are as well as giving information on how to increase them by taking reasonable risks.
+Being Me: Discusses self confidence and self esteem and helps students recognize what those things are as well as giving information on how to increase them by taking reasonable risks.